-General Licensees will be required to report completion of all CPE credits to the CMRAO through their user account on the CMRAO website.
+General Licensees are required to report completion of all CPE credits to the CMRAO through their user account on the CMRAO website.

-Organizations offering the CPE activities will be required to report or confirm to the CMRAO that a General Licensee has completed a CPE activity.
-These organizations will also be required to provide the General Licensee with a confirmation of completion of a CPE activity.
+Organizations offering the CPE activities are required to report or confirm to the CMRAO that a General Licensee has completed a CPE activity.
+These organizations are also required to provide the General Licensee with a confirmation of completion of a CPE activity.

 The CMRAO will use reported information for the purposes of processing licence renewal applications.